leonpalafox/leonpalafox.github.io/_pages/about.md

 author_profile: True
 ---

-I'm Machine Learning Director at Banorte Financial Group, leading all the initiatives that use AI at the core of the business.
+I'm Machine Learning Director at Salinas Corporate Group, leading all the initiatives that use AI at the core of the business.
 I'm a Lecturer at [Universidad Panamericana](http://www.up.edu.mx/en/mexico){:target='_blank'}.
 ## Research
 My research interests are in the field of applied Machine Learning, some of my projects have involved :
 - Neuroscience